JYC-L/BCHikingBlogTeamUp/README.md

 a full-stack application designed to help hiking enthusiasts in Canada find their next hiking destination and team up with other people for hiking trip, while also allowing users to share their hiking experiences through blogs and journals.

 The app offers **personalized trail recommendations** based on user preferences, and features a **Hiker Connect tool** for live chatting with fellow hikers to plan group hikes.
-Additionally, a **Trail Assistant Chatbot** provides quick access to trail information.

 The app is built using React for the front-end, Node.js/Express for the back-end, and MongoDB for managing user and trail data.